yegor256/blog/static/talks.md

 4 April 2017;
 [видео](https://www.youtube.com/watch?v=85B3FV_sB60),
 [slides](https://www.slideshare.net/YegorBugayenko/utility-classes-are-killing-us).
-Yet another great event by [JUG.ru](https://jug.ru/), in Siberia.
-This was my first time there, but I did enjoy almost everything: the location, the organization, travel planning, equipment, the audience.
+Yet another great event by [JUG.ru](https://jug.ru/) in Siberia.
+This was my first time there, and I enjoyed almost everything: the location, the organization, travel planning, equipment, and audience.
 The only thing I didn't like was the quality of food.
-Aside from that, I would say that JBreak is even better event than JPoint.
-Maybe because I like smaller one-day events than bigger ones that take a few days.
+Aside from that, I would say that JBreak is an even better event than JPoint.
+Maybe because I like smaller one-day events more than bigger ones that take a few days.

 <div class="talk-event"/>
 <aside class="venue-rate green">B+</aside>
 <img src="https://i.ytimg.com/vi/MSBf2RftCKo/mqdefault.jpg" class="past-talk" alt="DevOn Summit 2017"/>
-A Few Best Practices of Time-Wasting in a Software Team;
+A Few Best Practices for Time-Wasting on a Software Team;
 [DevOn Summit 2017](http://www.devonsummit.com/speakers/);
 Delft, The Netherlands;
 30 March 2017;
 [video](https://www.youtube.com/watch?v=MSBf2RftCKo).
-Surprisingly the event was rather good, even through it was commercial and made by a private company (usually such events suck).
-This one was well organized, with interesting speakers, good equipment, and a lot of passion from the team.
-I've got a lot of negative comments from the audience about my subject, but that's how it has to be with the problem I'm discussing.
-Will definitely recommend it next year.
+Surprisingly, the event was rather good, even though it was commercial and put on by a private company (usually such events suck).
+This one was well- organized with interesting speakers, good equipment, and a lot of passion from the team.
+I received a lot of negative comments from the audience about my subject, but that's how it has to be with the problem I'm discussing.
+I'll definitely recommend it next year.

 <div class="talk-event"/>